johnrigsby1970/MMONavigator/README.md

 * Build it yourself or execute the published file in the folder MMONavigator-master\bin\Release\net8.0-windows\publish
 * Locate and run the MMONavigator.exe program
 * You will need the .net 8 desktop runtime installed.
 If prompted, download and install the runtime.
-* Windows will warn you "Don't Run!" the first time you execute the program.
+* Windows will warn you "Don't Run!" (explained below) the first time you execute the program.
 Choose the "More info" link to show the "Run anyway" button.
 * Click this "Run anyway" button.
 * The program is set up to run using a default game profile for Pantheon - Rise of the Fallen.
 You may set it up to run for any game that has a coordinate system.
 It readily works with Everquest.